gramboid/RxAppFocus/README.md

 This is a tiny library which makes it simple to monitor when your app becomes visible or hidden.

+Why would you want to do that?

+Maybe you want to trigger a sync with a cloud service when your app is resumed.
+Maybe you want to stop receiving location updates when your app goes into the background.

 ## Usage

 In your `Application.onCreate()`: